 Current value measurements reflect the economic environment prevailing for the service or function the asset is supporting at the reporting date.
 In this section of the Code, the current value measurement bases include:

-existing use value defined in accordance with UK VPGA 6 and UK VPGA 4 of the Royal Institution of Chartered Surveyors (RICS) Valuation – Global Standards 2017: UK national supplement for assets providing service potential to the authority where an active market exists (see paragraph 4.1.2.9)
+existing use value defined in accordance with UK VPGA 6 and UK VPGA 4 of the Royal Institution of Chartered Surveyors (RICS) Valuation – Global Standards 2017: UK national supplement for assets providing service potential to the authority where an active market exists (see paragraph 4.1.2.9).
+Where there is no market and/or the asset is specialised, depreciated replacement cost is used (see paragraph 4.1.2.7)

 existing use value – social housing (EUV–SH) as defined in UK VPGA 7 and UK VPGA 4 of the Royal Institution of Chartered Surveyors (RICS) Valuation – Global Standards 2017: UK national supplement for operational council dwellings (see paragraph 4.1.2.10)

-depreciated replacement cost as defined in paragraph 4.1.2.7 for assets where there is no market and/or the asset is specialised

 fair value as defined in paragraph 4.1.2.11 and in accordance with the Code’s adoption of IFRS 13 (see Section 2.10) for surplus assets.

 Depreciable amount is the cost of an asset, or other amount substituted for cost, less residual value.